maryash/maryash.github.io/s18/lab22.md

 ### In-class Quiz

 During lab, there is a [quiz](quizzes.html).
 The password to access the quiz will be given during lab.
-To complete the quiz, log on to Blackboard (see [Lab 1](lab1.html) for details on using Blackboard).
+To complete the quiz, log on to Blackboard (see [LAB 1](lab1.html) for details on using Blackboard).

 ### Using Python, Gradescope, and Blackboard

-See [Lab 1](lab1.html) for details on using Python, Gradescope, and Blackboard.
+See [LAB 1](lab1.html) for details on using Python, Gradescope, and Blackboard.

 ### Strings